YuvalOfek1/YuvalOfek1/README.md

 - 👋 Hi, I’m @YuvalOfek1
-- 👀 I’m interested in Python and HTML
+- 👀 I’m interested in C, C++,Python
-- 🌱 I’m currently learning Bachelor degree in Computer Science
+- 🌱 Currently, I study for an undergraduate degree in Computer Science.
+-